LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/DialogflowVersion2.md

 <img class="fancyimage" style="width:750px" src="img/engagement_attr_select.png">
 Figure 8.1 Conversation Type step in creation/modification of bot configuration.

-These attributes are **only** collected in the start of a conversation.
+These attributes are **only** collected at the start of a conversation.
 Moreover, engagement attributes are not updated throughout the life cycle of a conversation and only passed along with each message request.
 For DialogFlow V2 these engagement attributes are added to the property `lpSdes` that is sub-property of of the `payload` (more information about `payload` parameter can be found [here](https://googleapis.dev/nodejs/dialogflow/latest/google.cloud.dialogflow.v2.html#.QueryParameters)).
 An example of the request body can be seen below:

 ```json
 {